mtraudt412/LunchMenu/README.md

 >gcloud init

-NOTE: You will need to enter your Google account user/password details.
+You will need to enter your Google account user/password details.

+You will be asked if you want to create a new Google App Engine project.
+You should skip this step.

 ### Install components required by our project: